 It might be almost five years since I was a student in the Durham College PR program, but I can still vividly remember my anxiety around finding my non-profit and corporate placements.
 I knew where I wanted to go, but I wasn’t sure I would get them (spoiler: I totally did!).
 And for today’s students, things really haven’t changed.
-Nowadays, it’s my students who are freaking out about securing their placements and what that means for their futures as PR practitioners.
-It’s with this in mind that I thought I would share my journey to securing both and provide some tips and tricks to help you on your own placement journey.
+Nowadays, my students are freaking out about securing their placements and what that means for their futures as PR practitioners.
+So it’s with this in mind I thought I would share my journey to securing both and provide some tips and tricks to help you on your own placement journey.

 Non-profit placement – “We grant wishes”

-When it came time to find a non-profit organization for intern for, I wanted it to be a cause I was passionate about.
+When it came time to find a non-profit organization to intern for, I wanted it to be a cause I was passionate about.
 A place where its mission and vision really spoke to me.
 So it came as no surprise to those who know me that my top choice was the Children’s Wish Foundation of Canada’s Ontario Chapter.
 This would be the first time I would be applying for a position related to my new field.
 I was terrified, anxious, unsure of what to expect.
 Would they want to see a portfolio?
 Am I actually good enough to work there?
 Would they like me?

 “What do we do?”